availproject/avail/avail-go/examples/go-examples/README.md

 # Avail Go SDK documentation / examples

-This directory contains documentation and examples related to the opinionated SDK and additional functionalities provided by the `avail-js-sdk`.
-The following scripts have been tested with `ts-node v10.9.2 node v20.11.1 (npm v10.2.4)`.

 ## Running Examples in the Docs Directory

 To run the examples provided in the `docs/extrinsics` directory, follow these steps: